MichaelWorkineh/frontEnd_webDev/year1/learning html and css/webDev/react/my-app/readme.md

 - has a login page where pre registered user can logi with
 - has a registration page that allows new users to be registered (it actualy changes the json file for them to login after wards)
 - has a profile page that shows a users full name, age, sex, email, country and id

+## How to run the file
+1. enter `node server.js` command on a terminal
+2. enter `npx json-server --watch UserData.json --port 9000` command on a different terminal
+3. enter `npm start` command on another terminal.

+Note:
+- in total there should be three different terminals running one of these commands
+- MAKE SURE THAT YOUR FIFLE DIRECTORY IS INSIDE 'src'

 ## React Login Component Documentation
 This section provides an overview of the React login component code and its functionalities.